rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 ![notehub data flow](notehub-flow.png)

 At the bottom of the Notecard you may notice it uses an M.2 edge connector.
-The easiest way to prototype with the Notecard is to use a carrier board called a [Notecarrier](https://blues.io/products/notecarrier/).
+The easiest way to prototype with the Notecard is to use a carrier board called a [Notecarrier](https://blues.io/products/notecarrier/) which makes it easy to access pins on the Notecard.
 Today we are using one option, the [Notecarrier-B](https://shop.blues.io/products/carr-b):

 ![blues wireless notecarrier-b](carr-b-measurements.png)